Haikyu!!: Manga

 Written and illustrated by Haruichi Furudate, Haikyu!! was initially published as a one-shot in Shueisha's seasonal Jump Next! on January 8, 2011.
 A second one-shot was published in the shōnen manga magazine Weekly Shōnen Jump on April 25, 2011.
 Haikyu!! started its serialization in Weekly Shōnen Jump on February 20, 2012.
 The series finished on July 20, 2020.
 Shueisha collected its chapters in 45 tankōbon volumes, released from June 4, 2012, to November 4, 2020.

 At their panel at New York Comic Con, North American publisher Viz Media announced their license of the manga and released the series in 2016.
 Shueisha began to simulpublish the series in English on the website and app Manga Plus in January 2019.

 A spin-off titled Haikyubu!! (ハイキュー部!!, Haikyū-bu!!), illustrated by Kyōhei Miyajima, was released in Shueisha's Shonen Jump+ website from May 13, 2019, to March 24, 2025.
-Its first volume was released on November 1, 2019.
-As of December 4, 2024, 13 volumes have been released.
+Its chapters were collected in 14 volumes, released from November 1, 2019, to September 4, 2025.

 A 16-page special one-shot chapter written and illustrated by Furudate, centered on Karasuno High vs. Nekoma High showdown in different angle, was published in Weekly Shōnen Jump on February 5, 2024.
 A book from the original manga, titled Haikyu!!
 Volume 33.5, which includes a 16-page manga, character illustrations, the storyboard for chapter 322, and a Q&A with Furudate, was given to the Haikyu!! the Movie: Decisive Battle at the Garbage Dump theatergoers on February 16, 2024.
 The book had a limited print run of 2 million theatergoers.

+A spin-off focused on Hinagarasu, the series' mascot character who is a parody of main protagonist, Shoyo Hinata, started in Shueisha's Saikyō Jump magazine on January 5, 2026.